openbmc/docs/LED-architecture.md

 ```

 ### Defining Groups
-A LED Group can contain zero or more LEDs and defined in the machines
+An LED Group can contain zero or more LEDs and defined in the machines
 [led.yaml](https://github.com/openbmc/phosphor-led-manager/blob/master/led.yaml).
 The default one will likely need to be tailored to your machines layout.
 Customized yaml files are placed into the machines specific Yocto location.
 As
-an example....
+an example...

 ```
-meta-openbmc-machines/meta-openpower/meta-ibm/meta-palmetto/recipes-phosphor/leds/palmetto-led-manager-config/led.yaml
+meta-ibm/meta-palmetto/recipes-phosphor/leds/palmetto-led-manager-config/led.yaml
 ```

 The parent properties in the yaml file will be created below `/xyz/openbmc_project/led/groups/`.